 Note to the Félire Óengusso, tr.
 Whitley Stokes, p.
 73

-While her focus was on pastoral work such as tending her hives, healing the sick, and founding a religious community for women, Saint Gobnait was not just a placid nun, oh no. Excavations of her home have found that she was also a metal worker, smithing and smelting.
-There are also legends of her setting swarms of bees on forces attempting to invade Balleyvourney, causing the swollen and stung invaders to return the cattle they stole before they fled.
+While her focus was on pastoral work such as tending bee hives, healing the sick, and founding a religious community for women, Saint Gobnait was not just a placid nun, oh no. Excavations of her home have found that she was also a metal worker, smithing and smelting.
+There are also legends that tell of Gobnait setting swarms of bees on forces attempting to invade Balleyvourney, causing the swollen and stung invaders to return the cattle they had stolen before they fled.

-Now, bees are more than just honey-makers to the Irish – the soul of the body is said to leave as a butterfly or bee at the time of death.
-The honey, wax, pollen and other benefits of bees were considered so important that in the 7th century, someone scribed the ancient laws called the Bechbretha, which translates to ‘bee-judgements.’
-These laws included six different terms in Gaeilge for the kinds of bee swarms, the proper ways to decide ownership of a swarm of bees, how to punish the theft of hives or honey, as well has how much honey a beekeeper should offer their neighbors and the Caithchi Bech, the trespassing of bees.
+Bees are more than just stinging threats or honey-makers in the Irish tradition.
+The soul of the body is said to leave as a butterfly or bee at the time of death.
+The honey, wax, pollen and other benefits of bees were considered so important that in the 7th century someone scribed the ancient laws called the Bechbretha, which translates to ‘bee-judgments.’
+These laws included six different terms in Gaeilge for the kinds of bee swarms, the proper ways to decide ownership of a swarm of bees, how to punish the theft of hives or honey, how much honey a beekeeper should offer their neighbors, and the Caithchi Bech, the trespassing of bees.

 ‘Tháinig na saighdúirí Gallda agus tógadar mórán stuic i mBaile Mhuirne, ach ar an slige dhóibh ag imeacht an bóthar soir do scaoil Naomh Gobnait na beacha as an mbeachaire.
 Tosnuigeadar ar na saighdúirí a chealg chun nar fágadar súil ná srón ionnta agus b’éigin dóibh an stuic fhágaint ’na ndiadh’.